 4. Ream National Park

-Ream National Park is in the same province as Otres Beach (the beach is in Sihounoukville, only 18km from the park) so it makes a perfect daycation, or side trip to make, and I definitely recommend a stop at this Southeast Asian natural wonder.
+Ream National Park is in the same province as Otres Beach (the beach is in Sihanoukville, only 18km from the park) so it makes a perfect daycation, or side trip to make, and I definitely recommend a stop at this Southeast Asian natural wonder.

 The best way to do it is to grab a scooter from the bungalow, and take a travel at your own pace.
 Between the fishing cats (hard to spot, but they are around, and if not, check out the adorable otters), mangrove swamps, and excellent birdwatching (everything from fishing eagles to kingfishers), it’s the perfect day to spend the day.
 If you’re looking for something a little more in-depth, head for the island of Koh Thmei; it’s virtually empty with no village to speak of and one “resort” with no more than a dozen beach bungalows.
-Not only will you enjoy the solitude, but the snorkeling here is really wonderful, and if you’re travelling between December and April, you can spot the migrating dolphins.
+Not only will you enjoy the solitude, but the snorkelling here is really wonderful, and if you’re travelling between December and April, you can spot the migrating dolphins.

 5. Tonle Sap Lake